codefresh-io/cap-docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 The upper half shows KPIs for all workflows submitted for the pipeline.
 To customize the view, select filters.
 All the filters are identical to those available for the aggregated view.
 In this view, you can also filter by **Branch** which is the Git branch or branches with the events that triggered the pipeline.

-The Step Analytics list view in the lower half shows the KPI breakdown per step and additional information on the step.
+The Step Analytics list view in the lower half shows the KPI breakdown per step, and additional information on the step.
 > Each metric shows also the difference in percentage compared to the reference period corresponding to the Time range selected.

 {: .table .table-bordered .table-hover}